s0nderlabs/pragma./docs/help/faq.md

 ### Quote expired
 - Request a new quote
 - Confirm within 5 minutes next time

+### Agent not calling tools
+If the agent explains what to do instead of doing it:
+1. **Refresh the page** - This resets context completely
+2. **Ask something simple first** - "What's my balance?" to re-ground it
+3. **Retry your original request**

+This can happen after many conversation exchanges.

 See [Troubleshooting](troubleshooting.md) for more solutions.